What is a Job Description?

 In short and crisp sense: Job description explains the job, while job posting sells it.

 Job descriptions are frequently prepared after the fact--after the work is designed--and are prepared largely with data submitted from the incumbent.
 The result: a picture of what is, rather than what should be.
-Managers at all levels must get involved in job description preparation to control design and to assure that the work done is what is in the best interest of the organization.
-Job descriptions should prescribe what ought to happen.
+Managers at all levels must get involved in work description preparation to control design and to assure that the work done is what is in the best interest of the organization.
+Employee JDs should prescribe what ought to happen.
 Periodic performance reviews should compare what does happen with what ought to, and should lead to adjustments when discrepancies are found.
 Too often companies let jobs evolve into "products of the incumbent"-jobs compatible with incumbent interests rather than with organizational interests.

-Many so-called job descriptions attempt to incorporate performance-level expectations--quantity, quality, timeliness, and cost criteria--with defined standards of performance.
+Many so-called employee job descriptions attempt to incorporate performance-level expectations--quantity, quality, timeliness, and cost criteria--with defined standards of performance.
 Some companies have adopted these results-oriented descriptions in an attempt to improve the value of their job descriptions.
 But performance criteria--ways of measuring-a-re not part of the design of the job and are, therefore, best left for a separate performance evaluation instrument--perhaps attached to the job description but distinct from it.

 Statements like "Avoids carrying two acid-filled beakers at once" or "Wears hard hat when doing warehouse stacking" are not really statements of work to be done.
 However, a statement like "Checks floor daily to assure not slippery," may be a legitimate duty statement.
 Admittedly, it can be difficult to show the appropriate line between what should go in the JD and what would be better left for a separate document.